daudix/daudix.one/index.md

 ____0_____0__\|/__@@@@__@@@__________|_\|/__|___\|/__\|/___________|_|_
 ```

-Hi there! this is my little snug nook, take your cup of coffee and let's dive in!
+Howdy! welcome to my little snug nook, take your cup of coffee and look around!

 ## Posts